Custom virtual entity data providers

 - The external data source schema and associated data access techniques.
 This domain knowledge is specific to the external data source type.

-- Dynamics 365 metadata schema; for more information see The metadata and data models in Microsoft Dynamics 365.
+- Dynamics 365 for Customer Engagement apps metadata schema; for more information see The metadata and data models in Microsoft Dynamics 365 for Customer Engagement apps.

-- Dynamics 365 event system; for more information see Introduction to the event framework.
+- Dynamics 365 for Customer Engagement apps event system; for more information see Event Framework.

-- Dynamics 365 plug-in architecture and development; for more information see Plug-in development.
+- Dynamics 365 for Customer Engagement apps plug-in architecture and development; for more information see Plug-in development.

-You will also need to manually download the Dynamics 365 Data SDK, or include the corresponding NuGet package in your projects.
+You will also need to manually download the Dynamics 365 for Customer Engagement apps Data SDK, or include the corresponding NuGet package in your projects.
 This SDK is compatible with Visual Studio 2015 or 2017.

 Categories of providers